FARC rebels execute 4 military hostages - Colombia

 Santos said on Thursday the Andean nation was nearing the final phase of nearly 50 years of war and that his government would be willing to talk peace if the guerrillas were serious.

-Troops launched the operation in southern Caqueta province 45 days ago after a tip that FARC captives were being held in the area, Defence Minister Juan Carlos Pinzon told a news conference.
+Troops launched the operation in southern Caqueta province 45 days ago after a tip that FARC captives were being held in the area, Pinzon told a news conference.
 The killings of the four hostages happened after a firefight between soldiers and the rebels.

 "This is a reality shock," said security analyst Alfredo Rangel.
 "It shows that despite all the hits they have received in recent years that they are determined to fight the state, they are determined to continue their violent ways."